Auckland: Climate

-Snowfall is extremely rare: the most significant fall since the start of the 20th century was on 27 July 1939, when snow stuck to the clothes of people outdoors just before dawn and 5 cm of snow reportedly lay on Mount Eden.
+Snowfall is extremely rare: the most significant fall since the start of the 20th century was on 27 July 1939, when snow fell just before dawn and 5 cm of snow reportedly lay on Mount Eden.
 Snowflakes were also seen on 28 July 1930 and 15 August 2011.

 Frosts in Auckland are infrequent and often localised.
 Henderson Riverpark receives an annual average of 27.4 ground frosts per year, while Auckland Airport receives an annual average of 8.7 ground frosts per year.

 Average sea temperature around Auckland varies throughout the year.
-Water temperature is warmest in February when it averages 21 C, while in August, water temperature is at its coolest, averaging 14 C.
+The water temperature is warmest in February when it averages 21 C, while in August, the water temperature is at its coolest, averaging 14 C.